anniefenton/milestone-project-3/README.md

 A bug was encountered when editing the database schema.
 Changes to the scheme were not shwoing on the deployed site.
 After a while the fix was found - each edit of the schema had to be manually migrated across to flask using Flask-Migrate and Alembic.

+The two tables in my databse aslo weren't connected.
+This ended up being a simple typo error which once resolved, worked perfectly.

+I also wanted to implement a `.tap-target` feature from Materialize CSS to invite the user to send feedback about teh site, yet when it is clicked, the pop-up box does not show as it's supposed to.
+I will remedy this in the future.

 ## Technologies used
 ### **Languages**
 - HTML5